 At Taproot Foundation, we drive social change by leading, mobilizing, and engaging professionals in pro bono service.
 Assuring equitable access to that service is one way we work to help counter systemic inequity.
-We hosted our webinar Inequities in the Funding Gap to explore the implications of this sector-wide funding gap with some of the experts who grapple with it every day.

 Want to explore how your work as a foundation or grant maker can help counter systemic inequity?
 Reach out to our team and we’ll be happy to help.

 Sherry Green, CEO & Founder of Building Families Together, Inc.; Dawnn Leary, Senior Community Investment Officer at Greater Washington Community Foundation (GWCF); and Richard Brown, Vice President of Philanthropy at American Express joined us as panelists for the in-depth conversation.
 Together we dug into newly released data, some of the needs and opportunities that exist in the field, and how pro bono service can be used as one of many tools to reduce the impact of systemic funding inequity.

 - Funders paid 88 cents for every dollar of grantees’ actual expenses according to this 2018 study from Bridgespan Group.